MatthewJohn/terrareg/README.md

 ### OPENID_CONNECT_ISSUER

-Base Issuer URL for OpenID conect authentication
+Base Issuer URL for OpenID conect authentication.

+A well-known URL will be expected at `${OPENID_CONNECT_ISSUER}/.well-known/openid-configuration`

 Default: ``